Pressure (play): Toronto

 The Toronto production received positive reviews.

 Christopher Hoile praised the show, writing that it was a "tautly written play of mounting tension, leavened with humour.
 The production is beautifully detailed and the acting and direction are impeccable."
 Hoile further commented that the play "keeps us on the edge of our seats", despite the audience already knowing the outcome.
 Martin Morrow of The Globe and Mail gave a positive review of the show, writing that it was an "...intense but frequently entertaining history lesson."
 Morrow also praised the cast, and felt that the play maintained a strong level of intensity and suspense, with some injections of humor.
 Samantha Wu of BroadwayWorld praised the performances of Malcolm Sinclair, Kevin Doyle, and Laura Rogers.

 In a more mixed review, Joshua Chong of Next Magazine commented that the play felt formulaic and that the portrayal of Irving P. Krick as a "stereotypical macho American" was lacking.

 Film adaptation

 In July 2024, it was announced that the play was being adapted into a film, which will star Brendan Fraser as General Eisenhower and Andrew Scott as James Stagg.
-Anthony Maras is signed on to direct.
+Anthony Maras was signed on to direct.
+The film was released in the United States on May 29, 2026, and received generally positive reviews.